Nicole Craig

-Nicole Craig (born 14 January 1974) is poet, short-story writer, editor, copy writer, artist and curator from Trinidad and Tobago.
+Nicole Craig (born 14 January 1974) is a poet, short-story writer, editor, copy writer, artist and curator from Trinidad and Tobago.

 Early life and education

 She was born in Trinidad and Tobago, to Lorna Craig and Clyde Telesford and is the youngest sister of Cleveland Telesford and Osborne Craig.
 She attended Nelson Street Girls' RC School, Success/Laventille Composite School, Barataria Secondary Comprehensive School and the University of the West Indies, St. Augustine, where she received a Bachelor of Arts degree in History.

 Career

 Craig has spent over 11 years in the advertising industry in Trinidad and Tobago.
 She has worked for companies such as McCann Erickson, Lonsdale Saatchi and Saatchi and its group of companies.

-She has had several successful art exhibitions, and is known throughout the art world for her interesting uses of art to mirror deities and real life situations with a style that is uniquely her own.
-This style gained her a spot on the Absolut Vodka, Absolut Connections art tour through the Caribbean and Latin America.
+She has had several successful art exhibitions.
+Her style gained her a spot on the Absolut Vodka, Absolut Connections art tour.

 Craig was the first performer at One Voice @ Vino and is the current curator for its art program.
 Currently, she is also a freelance copy writer, professional artist, freelance curator, and entrepreneur.